maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 9. Allow students to mark items (e.g. as used or unneeded) or tick used items
 10. Confirmation for delete all?
 11. Alternative styling/signalling for clone mode?
+12. Better support (and documentation) for bespoke grading functions.

 ## For "inputs 2"?